Please indicate the type of vehicle you are hiring.

 Please also check that if you live in the Channel Islands or the Isle of Man that you have selected that as your place of residence rather than the UK as some policies will not cover residents of those Islands.

-There are a wide range of policies available which cover you in a wide range countries.
-These include single countries, Europe, USA & Canada or worldwide.
+There are a wide range of policies available which can cover you right around the world.
+These include single countries, Europe, USA & Canada or Worldwide.
 You can buy policies for a single trip or to cover you for the whole year.

-As you can see using MoneyMaxim offers huge savings over every other car hire excess insurance comparison site, in some cases policies are half the price!
+As you can see using MoneyMaxim offers huge savings over other sites offering excess insurance cover, and in some cases policies are half the price!

 Protection from a large excess bill and ensures against: